 - Tsat_beam is additional time for UE to steer the downlink spatial domain reception filter to the target cell.

-- For UE indicating [Type 1] via UE capability [TBD], Tsat_beam is 3*Trs
+- For UE indicating ‘electronic’ via UE capability ntn-VSAT-AntennaType-r18, Tsat_beam is 3*Trs

-- For UE indicating [Type 2] via UE capability [TBD], Tsat_beam is Oangle / 22.5 s, where Oangle is the angle offset observated from UE in degree between the satellite for the serving cell and the satellite for the target cell.
+- For UE indicating ‘mechanical’ via UE capability ntn-VSAT-AntennaType-r18, Tsat_beam is Oangle / 22.5 s, where Oangle is the angle offset observated from UE in degree between the satellite for the serving cell and the satellite for the target cell.